WillOram/AzureAD-incident-response/README.md

 ### Hunt for hijacked Azure AD Applications and Service Principals

--   **Identify Applications and Service Principal with sensitive "Application" Microsoft Graph API permissions configured, and other sensitive application specific API permissions**, including AppRoleAssignment.ReadWrite.All, RoleManagement.ReadWrite.Directory, and Mail.Read
+-   **Identify Applications and Service Principal with sensitive "Application" Microsoft Graph API permissions configured, and other sensitive application specific API permissions**, including AppRoleAssignment.ReadWrite.All, RoleManagement.ReadWrite.Directory, and Mail.Read.

 -  **Identify Service Principals with both credentials and sensitive permissions** to identify the malicious addition of credentials to new or existing Service Principals including "first party" Microsoft / built-in by default Service Principals ([T1098.001](https://attack.mitre.org/techniques/T1098/001/)) (AzureAD: Get-AzureADServicePrincipal -All $True)